sjiaire/cr-site-natacha/content/rental_apartments/cosy-gishushu.md

 **Furnished 1-Bedroom Apartment for Rent - Gishushu**

-Stay in this beautiful 1-bedroom furnished apartment located on the 2nd floor of a stylish building of Gishushu nearby RDB.
-Gishushu is a quiet residential neighborhood conveniently located nearby Remera, Nyarutarama and Kacyiru.
+Stay in this beautiful 1-bedroom furnished apartment located on the 2nd floor of a stylish 8-units’ complex of Gishushu nearby RDB.
+Gishushu is a leafy neighborhood with restaurants, shops and sports facilities in walking distance.

 This cosy residence is refined and functional.
 It has a bright lounge, an American kitchen with washer, an elegant bedroom and a bathroom.
-In addition, high-speed internet, security and maid services are complimentary!
+In addition, high-speed internet, security, housekeeping and gardening services are complimentary!

-Outdoor, there is a flowery terrace with an amazing view.
+Outdoor, there is flowery terrace with an amazing view and shared parking space.

+For rentals under 1 month, request our short-term rates!

 It is a delightful home!